YvetteWu002039154/INFO7500_Text2SQL/README.md

 - The project requires a running Bitcoin node with RPC access
 - OpenAI API key is required for natural language queries
 - Database synchronization can take significant time depending on the blockchain size
-- Pruned blocks are automatically handled during synchronization
+- Pruned blocks are automatically handled during synchronization (SIZE~500)
 - The sync process runs every 5 minutes to keep the database updated
 - All errors are logged for debugging and monitoring

+## Problem Setss

+- Both passed test cases and failed cases are put in the file docs/HW3